"Arguably, Kieran Mulvaney is well on his way to being one of the ranking conservation writers of his generation." (India Wilson, January Magazine)

 I contributed chapters to the books Beyond the Bars: The Zoo Dilemma (1987), Conservation of Whales and Dolphins: Science and Practice (1996), Whale Watching (1999), Seas at the Millennium: An Environmental Assessment (2000), The Future of Cetaceans in a Changing World (2003), and Feeling the Heat: Dispatches from the Front Lines of Climate Change (2004), and wrote the afterword for a new edition of the classic polar adventure by Admiral Richard Byrd, Alone (2003).

-I wrote the main text for the Greenpeace Book of Dolphins (1990), wrote the text for Witness: Twenty-Five Years on the Environmental Front Line (1996), and I'm the author of At the Ends of the Earth: A History of the Polar Regions, (Island Press, 2001), The Whaling Season: An Inside Account of the Struggle to Stop Commercial Whaling (Island Press, 2003), and my latest book, The Great White Bear: A Natural & Unnatural History of the Polar Bear (Houghton Mifflin Harcourt, 2011; published in the UK by Hutchinson as Ice Bear: A Natural & Unnatural History of the Polar Bear).
+I wrote the main text for the Greenpeace Book of Dolphins (1990), wrote the text for Witness: Twenty-Five Years on the Environmental Front Line (1996), and I'm the author of At the Ends of the Earth: A History of the Polar Regions, (Island Press, 2001), The Whaling Season: An Inside Account of the Struggle to Stop Commercial Whaling (Island Press, 2003), and The Great White Bear: A Natural & Unnatural History of the Polar Bear (Houghton Mifflin Harcourt, 2011; published in the UK by Hutchinson as Ice Bear: A Natural & Unnatural History of the Polar Bear).

 To check out some of my publications, click on the link at the top of the page or check out the individual titles to the right.
 And if you're burning to learn more about Kieran the person, click on "Biography."
 Leave a comment in the "Discussions" area; or check out my blog.